uber/tchannel/docs/protocol.md

  - The next 4 bytes is the length of argument 3
  - The next 4 bytes is the checksum of the first 3 args
- - The next N bytes is arg 1, N is based on the length of arg 1 and must be greater than 0 for request frames
+ - The next N bytes is arg 1, N is based on the length of arg 1 and must be greater than 0 for messages of type `req_complete_message`
- - The next M bytes is arg 2, M is based on the length of arg 2 and can be 0 bytes on all frames
+ - The next M bytes is arg 2, M is based on the length of arg 2 and can be 0 on all frames
- - The next P bytes is arg 3, P is based on the length of arg 3 and can be 0 bytes on all frames
+ - The next P bytes is arg 3, P is based on the length of arg 3 and can be 0 on all frames

 The checksum is computed as follows using [FarmHash](https://code.google.com/p/farmhash/source/browse/trunk/src/farmhash.h#86)